rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - Legacy RPL staking (ie, increasing a node's legacy staked RPL balance) SHALL be disabled
 - There is no staked RPL requirement for adding validators to a megapool
-- A Node Operator MAY change the state of any amount of staked RPL associated with their node from Staked to Unstaking at any time
+- A Node Operator MAY change the state of any amount of megapool staked RPL associated with their node from Staked to Unstaking at any time
     - The time at which Staked RPL was last changed to Unstaking RPL is called the "last unstake time" for the node
 - Only Unstaking RPL can be withdrawn from the protocol, and only if the last unstake time for the node is at least `unstaking_period` (this parameter is defined in [RPIP-30](RPIP-30.md))
+    - This does not have any impact on the extant rules governing the withdrawal of legacy staked RPL
 - If any Unstaking RPL is withdrawn for a node, all Unstaking RPL for that node MUST be withdrawn at once
-- If the last unstake time is at least `unstaking_period` when additional RPL is having its state changed Unstaking, the RPL already in the Unstaking state SHOULD be withdrawn first
+- If the last unstake time is at least `unstaking_period` when additional megapool staked RPL is having its state changed to Unstaking, the RPL already in the Unstaking state SHOULD be withdrawn first

 ### Vote Eligibility